DoomArena: A framework for Testing AI Agents Against Evolving Security Threats: Introduction

-We demonstrate the advantages of \frameworkname in several ways: 1) We implement several well-known attacks and show how they can be combined easily via attack configurations in our framework, supporting security evaluations in the face of an evolving landscape of risks.
+We demonstrate the advantages of \frameworkname in several ways: 1) We implement several well-known attacks and show how they can be easily combined via attack configurations in our framework, supporting security evaluations in the face of an evolving landscape of risks.
 2) We show how \frameworkname facilitates fine-grained security analysis, leading to a refined understanding of which agents are more or less susceptible to which attacks and under what conditions.
-3) We show how these capabilities enable \frameworkname to be used as \emph{laboratory for AI agent security research}, and also use it to analyze the security of state-of-the-art agents on BrowserGym \citep{chezelles2024browsergym} and $\tau$-Bench \citep{yao2024taubench}, uncovering interesting trends on the vulnerabilities of various frontier LLM powered agents.
+3) We show how these capabilities enable \frameworkname to be used as \emph{laboratory for AI agent security research}, and also use it to analyze the security of state-of-the-art agents on benchmarks for web agents (BrowserGym \citep{chezelles2024browsergym}) and tool-calling agents ($\tau$-Bench \citep{yao2024taubench}), while further demonstrating its extensibility to other domains like computer-use agents (OSWorld \citep{xie2024osworld}), uncovering interesting trends on the vulnerabilities of frontier LLM-based agents in different settings.